forkunited/ltprg/README.md

 ### Extracting state-utterance-action data sets

-Several reference game learning models depend on training from examples that consist of a single round represented by a game state, utterances, and an action.
-For example, training the RSA listener models to play the color reference game depends on having one example per game round---with a state of three colors, the speaker utterances, and the target color referred to by the speaker.
-The script at [test/py/ltprg/data/make_sua.py](https://github.com/forkunited/ltprg/blob/master/src/test/py/ltprg/data/make_sua.py) constructs state-utterance-action examples like this from the game data.
+Several reference game learning models depend on training from examples that consist of a single round represented by a game state, speaker utterances, and a listener action.
+For example, training the RSA listener models to play the color reference game depends on having one example per game round---with a state of three colors, the speaker utterances, and either the target color referred to by the speaker or the color clicked on by the listener.
+The script at [test/py/ltprg/data/make_sua.py](https://github.com/forkunited/ltprg/blob/master/src/test/py/ltprg/data/make_sua.py) constructs state-utterance-action examples like this from the JSON game data.
 Also, there are examples of state-utterance-action data for the color data set in [examples/games/json/color_sua_speaker](https://github.com/forkunited/ltprg/tree/master/examples/games/json/color_sua_speaker).